nazmul-nhb/furry-friends-blogs-client/README.md

 - On Add Blog page, you can add/post blogs, you can preview your blog before posting to see how it will look after posting
 - On **Blog Details**, you can click on **Go Back** button to navigate to the page you came from to this page
 - You can comment and reply on blog details page
-- I you are the blog owner, you cannot comment but reply to others' comments
+- If you are the blog owner, you cannot comment but reply to others' comments
 - If you click **Update** button, it will open a new page where you can update the blog that you added, you can preview before clicking update button
 - On **All Blogs** page, you'll find all the blogs posted by all users
 - You can filter blogs by category or search for a particular blog title